On this page

 and when it merged you would get a result of 11 rather than the intended

-To support this common case, we offer a way to express the intent that you are incrementing (or decrementing) the value, giving enough hints to the merge that it can reach the correct result.
+To support this common case, we offer a way to express whether you are incrementing (or decrementing) the value, giving enough hints so the merge can reach the correct result.
 You have the choice to update the entire value or edit it in a way that conveys more meaning, allowing you to get more precise control of the conflict resolution.

 Custom Conflict Resolution¶